Lucasc-99/NoTorch/README.md

 -conv.py: Contains Convolutional layer class (Conv2D), Convolutional NNetwork class, and an MNist Classifier.
 Also contains negative-log likelyhood loss and softmax functions

--engine_extension: An extension of Kaparthys micrograd to allow for power, log, exp, ==, >=, and sigmoid to be differentiable
+-engine_extension.py: An extension of Kaparthys micrograd to allow for power, log, exp, ==, >=, and sigmoid to be differentiable